All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Why Protein Tricks Matter During Semaglutide Treatment

 Semaglutide is remarkably effective at suppressing appetite.
-That is the point.
-But it creates a practical problem: when you are not hungry, protein is usually the first thing you skip.
+That's the point.
+But it creates a practical problem: when you aren't hungry, protein is usually the first thing you skip.
 Nobody craves chicken breast when they feel full.
 Nobody reaches for Greek yogurt when even the thought of food feels like too much.

 The result?
 Many semaglutide patients default to small bites of carb-heavy convenience foods, crackers, toast, a few pretzels, and end the day with 40-60g of protein when they needed 100g+.
 Over weeks and months, that gap shows up as muscle loss, thinning hair, fatigue, and a slower metabolism.

 The tips below are designed for real life on semaglutide.
-They account for suppressed appetite, reduced stomach capacity, GI sensitivity, and the reality that you probably do not want to spend hours cooking.
+They account for suppressed appetite, reduced stomach capacity, GI sensitivity, and the reality that you probably don't want to spend hours cooking.
 These are shortcuts that work.

 High Protein Tips and Tricks for Semaglutide Patients